 Making Your Characters Matter

 At the core of every good tale is a character with whom the reader wants to spend time.
 Discover how to move beyond the superficial and cliché, crafting characters who invite the reader to explore the human condition.
-Illustrations and exercises will help to uncover your character's inner values (in memoir that character is you) and present them in ways that are integral to your story.
-We will examine effective techniques for depicting character yearning, physical description, internal conflict, and come to understand what influences reader empathy.
+Illustrations and exercises will help you uncover your character's inner values (in memoir, that character is you) and present them in ways that are integral to your story.
+We will examine effective techniques for depicting character yearning, physical description, and internal conflict and come to understand what influences reader empathy.
+This workshop will benefit those writing a novel, short story, or memoir.

-Moving beyond Stereotypes
+• Moving beyond cliché